mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 ```
 Notice that the urls in this list look much more like articles than the urls in the previous list.

-When Google calculates their `P` matrix for the web,
+When Google calculates their $P$ matrix for the web,
-they use a similar (but much more complicated) process to modify the `P` matrix in order to reduce spam results.
+they use a similar (but much more complicated) process to modify the $P$ matrix in order to reduce spam results.
 The exact formula they use is a jealously guarded secret that they update continuously.

 In the case above, notice that we have accidentally removed the blog's most popular article (<www.lawfareblog.com/snowden-revelations>).